AdobeDocs/campaign-web.en/help/v8/audience/create-service.md

 ## Access susbscription services {#access-services}

-1. To access subscription services available for your platform, browse to the **[!UICONTROL Subscription services]** menu on the left navigation rail.
+To access subscription services available for your platform, follow the steps below.

+1. Browse to the **[!UICONTROL Subscription services]** menu on the left navigation rail.

     ![](assets/service-list.png)